Giuseppe Oddi

-Giuseppe Oddi (6 June 1839 - 3 June 1919) was an Italian Roman Catholic professed religious - though not a priest - of the Franciscan Order of Friars Minor.
+Giuseppe Oddi (6 June 1839 - 3 June 1919) was an Italian Roman Catholic professed religious - though not a priest - of the Franciscan Order of Friars Minor Capuchin.
 He felt drawn to religious life after his adolescence and was resolved to become a Franciscan upon seeing the example that Mariano da Roccacasale set.
-Upon his profession of vows he assumed the religious name of "Diego from Vallinfreda".
+Upon his profession of vows he assumed the religious name of "Diego da Vallinfreda".

-Oddi was beatified - alongside Mariano da Roccacasale - on 3 October 1999.
+Oddi was beatified - alongside Mariano da Roccacasale - when Pope John Paul II presided over the late Franciscans' beatification on 3 October 1999.

 Life

 Giuseppe Oddi was born in Vallinfreda on 6 June 1839 to the poor but pious Vincenzo Oddi and Bernardina Pasquali.
-During his childhood he had a limited education despite the fact he was receptive to learning about his faith to which he became devoted to.
+During his childhood, he had a limited education despite the fact he was receptive to learning about his faith to which he became devoted to.

 At the age of 20 - in 1859 - he felt as if he were being called to the religious life and announced his desire to his parents to become a professed religious.
 His parents met this with fierce opposition and denied Oddi this chance.
-In tears he confronted his father and said: "What am I doing?
+In tears, he confronted his father and said: "What am I doing?
 I want to go to become a saint".
-After sometime in 1863 while on a pilgrimage to Rome he met Mariano da Roccacasale and was inspired with Mariano's example; this inspired Oddi to become a professed member of the Order of Friars Minor of the Franciscans.
+After sometime, in 1863 while on a pilgrimage to Rome he met Mariano da Roccacasale and was inspired with Mariano's example; this inspired Oddi to become a professed member of the Order of Friars Minor of the Franciscans.
 Oddi went to the convent of the Franciscans in Bellegra in 1871 and was welcomed as a postulant; he later made his solemn vows in 1889.

 Oddi was known among his fellow Franciscans for his bright temperament and for his obvious and enriching faith.
 His personal holiness spread in reputation throughout Rome and the surrounding areas to the extent that even Pope Pius X said of him: "This is a true son of Saint Francis".

 Oddi died at sunset on 3 June 1919 not long before he was to turn 80.
 His remains were exhumed on 12 November 1931 and were transferred to a new resting place in the presence of 3000 people.